 - Every shift the delivery staff comes in, collects the pre-packed delivery with labels to avoid confusion and sets about their delivery route.

-- Ideally, they will be using sustainable delivery materials like recyclable packaging and electric vehicles but at the very least they should be using optimized routes to avoid unnecessary miles.
+- Ideally, they will be using sustainable delivery materials like recyclable packaging and electric vehicles but at the very least they should be using optimized routes to avoid unnecessary miles driven.

 - Delivery staff tick off deliveries as they navigate their route and capture proof of delivery as they go.